thi-truong/thi-truong.github.io/_pages/about.md

 * How can we dismantle this exclusion today?
 * How can history and philosophy of geochemistry guide us in our collaborations for the next big synthesis of the interior?

 I seek to answer such questions over the course of my career.
-Learn about some of my [contributions to social justice and education](https://thi-truong.github.io/contributions/).

 # Connect with me